School of Journalism and Mass Communication

 MC 4376F.
 International Strategic Communication.

-This course will explore advertising and public relations practices in foreign countries through readings, discussion and site visits within media organizations in foreign countries.
+This course explores advertising and public relations practices in foreign countries through readings, discussion and site visits within media organizations in foreign countries.
 Marketing practices abroad will be compared to those in the United States.
 (MULT).

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Exclude from 3-peat Processing|Multicultural Content|Topics